qschweitzer/Powershell-HTML5-Reporting/README.md

 # Powershell Web Framework
 The idea is to create a simple tool to build web GUI for your scripts.
 You can run this locally.
 **I've not tested it on "server mode".
-It's actually a very bad idea, don't use it in production.
+Don't use it in production.
 There is no security implemented, anybody could access it.**

 ## Local Web Server
 Based on a simple local webserver, using the Tiberriver256 tool: